radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ### Dashboard

-In the Dashboard, Global View section, the tenant administrator will see a list of all applications configured for the portal and their status: enabled or disabled.
+In the Dashboard, Global View section, the tenant administrator sees a list of all applications configured for the portal and their status: enabled or disabled.

 ![](media/dashboard-1.png)